 Applying is quick and easy.
-Applying for short-term health insurance for college students can be done in a matter of minutes.You just enter your demographic information, answer a few medical questions, and decide how you want to pay for your short-term plan.
+Applying for short term medical insurance for college students can be done in a matter of minutes.You just enter your demographic information, answer a few medical questions, and decide how you want to pay for your short-term plan.
 If your application is approved, coverage can start as early as the next day, or you can select a start date closer to the time you’ll be heading to school.

 You can customize coverage around the school calendar.
 Since this is low-cost health insurance for your academic calendar, you aren’t forced to purchase coverage for an entire 12-month calendar year.
 Many students select an August or September start date and terminate their coverage at the end of May - especially if they have other coverage options available to them at the end of the school year.

-How long does short-term health insurance coverage last?
+How long does short term medical insurance coverage last?

 Every state sets the rules for how long you can keep temporary health insurance.
-A handful of states do not allow short-term health insurance to be sold, others restrict short-term medical plans to no more than 90 days of coverage, while others permit longer periods of coverage, from 180 days to 364 days - almost a full year.
+A handful of states do not allow short term medical insurance to be sold, others restrict short-term medical plans to no more than 90 days of coverage, while others permit longer periods of coverage, from 180 days to 364 days - almost a full year.

 When researching and comparing health plans for students, be sure to look at the plan details, plus exclusions and limitations.
 Consider what’s most important to your health.